Texas Music Times - The Red Dirt is Here

 Hayes Carll - Trouble in MindJohn D. Hale Band - Lost [UPGRADE]

 I'm upgrading this to 5 bullets.
 On a recent roadtrip I slipped Lost into my player right after one of my alltime favorites, Ragweed's Highway 377, and Hale kept things going.
 Bogs a bit toward the end, but generally great road tunes.
+Even that remake of "LA County" is growing on me.
 (SC)

 Michael Hosty - The Mousetrap SessionsMichael Hosty - The Mousetrap Sessions